China and Russia’s military relationship likely to deepen with Ukraine war

 To do so would be a diplomatically perilous step for Beijing and risk abandoning an often tricky effort to minimize involvement in a conflict that is increasingly targeting civilians.
 Advanced equipment would also be difficult to integrate into Russian forces quickly.

-These joint constraints suggests that “supplies are mostly likely in the short-term — if Beijing makes the strategic decision to move even closer to Moscow,” said M. Taylor Fravel, Director of the Security Studies Program at the Massachusetts Institute of Technology.
+These joint constraints suggests that “supplies are mostly likely in the short-term — if Beijing makes the strategic decision to move even closer to Moscow,” said M. Taylor Fravel, director of the Security Studies Program at the Massachusetts Institute of Technology.

 Also in consideration is China’s relationship with Ukraine, supported in part by the latter’s willingness to provide critical military systems, and its long-standing stance of noninterference.
 As Yu of Wittenberg University put it: “When two friends are fighting, are you going to give one of them a knife?”